dtellz/mlmodel-converter/README.md

 This converter allows you to quickly transform pre-trained Hugging Face models (such as GPT-2 for text generation) into Core ML models suitable for on-device inference on Apple devices.

+## Roadmap

+Check out our [project roadmap](ROADMAP.md) for upcoming features and development plans.
+Interested in contributing to any of these features?
+We welcome your help!
+See the [Contributing](#contributing) section below or open an issue to discuss your ideas.

 ## Prerequisites

 - Python 3.12+